west-code-development/West/Doc/manual.rst

        - "S" : Output the screened exchange constant.
        - "D" : Output the dipole matrix elements.
        - "L" : Output the localization factor and the inverse participation ratio.
+       - "X" : Output the exciton state.
+       - "P" : Output the density response to exciton state.

 .. data:: westpp_range